sillybytes/sillybytes/posts/from_blogger_to_hakyll.md

 ## GitHub page

-*GitHub pages* will host the blog, so we must first create a repository that will keep it.

 The *GitHub pages* [naming
 convections](https://help.github.com/articles/user-organization-and-project-pages/)
-state that, in order to create a dedicated repo for a personal or organizational page, we must have a repository named `user.github.io` or `organization.github.io` respectively, this way GitHub will read and serve any *index* file in the repository root; This supposes a problem though, We want to keep our generated site inside a directory to keep them isolated from the sources files.
+state that, in order to create a dedicated repo for a personal or organizational page, we must have a repository named `user.github.io` or `organization.github.io` respectively, this way GitHub will read and serve any *index* file in the repository root; This supposes a problem though, We want to keep our generated site inside a directory to keep compiled files separated from the sources.

-There are a couple of solutions for this, but they all use some Git branches trickery, juggling with a CI service, or both; It feels to hacky to me, not to say that my solution is more elegant, but it just fits better to the work flow I'm looking for.
+There are a couple of solutions for this, but they all use some Git branches trickery, juggling with a CI service, or both; It feels way to hacky to me, not saying that my solution is better, but it just fits better with the work flow I'm looking for.

 *GitHub pages* offers project specific pages as well, those are served from a